liplum/flarum-sync-profile-core/README.md

 # Flarum Sync Profile Core

-A [Flarum](http://flarum.org) extension to sync user attributes when authenticated by an external identity provider.
+A [Flarum](http://flarum.org) extension to sync user profile(attributes) when authenticated by an external identity provider.
 This extension provides support for syncing:

 - Avatar
 - Groups